Visiting Ireland in September 2026: Everything to Know

 Do you need a car in Ireland in September?

-A car is highly recommended, especially for scenic regions like Kerry, Clare, Connemara, and West Cork.
+A car is highly recommended when visiting Ireland in September, especially for scenic regions like Kerry, Clare, Connemara, and West Cork.

 Enjoy Visiting Ireland in September!